Skip to main content

 Michael Richardson

-Michael Richardson is an Associate Professor in Media at UNSW in the School of the Arts and Media.
+Michael Richardson is an Associate Professor in Media at UNSW Sydney in the School of the Arts and Media.
 His transdisciplinary research looks at how technology, and culture intersect with war and ecological violence.

 Richardson recently held an ARC Discovery Early Career Researcher Award for a project on drones and witnessing, and is now working on the intersection of automation, military technologies and the climate crisis.